CosmoStat/Tutorials/presentation_tips.md

 ### What You'll Learn

-- some of the choices you have when preparing your talk (content, design, voice)
+- how to adapt your talk to your goal

-- tips to improve your presentation
+- different parts that make up a talk (story line, design, text, images, voice)

-- reconsider some misconceptions
+- tips on how to improve each aspect in a presentation

-- Why, Who, Where, What, How long, How?
+- reconsider some misconception

 <!--![alt-text-here](assets/space.jpg)-->